Home / Services / Los Angeles, California

 Wildfire Base-Camp and Emergency Hydration in Los Angeles County

 Los Angeles County lives with wildfire as a fact of life, and every fire season the region stands up large emergency operations to fight it.
 When a major fire breaks out, agencies including Cal Fire and the Los Angeles County Fire Department build base camps and staging areas to support crews on the line.
 These camps house hundreds or thousands of firefighters, support personnel, and equipment, often in remote or hastily chosen locations with no existing water infrastructure.
-Keeping everyone at those camps hydrated is a basic, non-negotiable part of the response.
+Keeping everyone at those camps supplied with water is a basic, non-negotiable part of the response.

 The January 2025 firestorm showed how large and sudden this need can be.
 The Palisades and Eaton fires burned across Los Angeles County that month in one of the most destructive fire events in the region's history, forcing enormous emergency mobilizations and displacing tens of thousands of residents.
 Events on that scale put extraordinary demand on every part of the support system, including drinking water for the crews doing the physical, exhausting work of fighting fire in dry, hot conditions.